Backup: Off-site data protection

 Backup media may be sent to an off-site vault to protect against a disaster or other site-specific problem.
 The vault can be as simple as a system administrator's home office or as sophisticated as a disaster-hardened, temperature-controlled, high-security bunker with facilities for backup media storage.
 A data replica can be off-site but also on-line (e.g., an off-site RAID mirror).
-Such a replica has fairly limited value as a backup.

 Backup site

-A backup site or disaster recovery center is used to store data that can enable computer systems and networks to be restored and properly configure in the event of a disaster.
+A backup site or disaster recovery center is used to store data that can enable computer systems and networks to be restored and properly configured in the event of a disaster.
 Some organisations have their own data recovery centres, while others contract this out to a third-party.
 Due to high costs, backing up is rarely considered the preferred method of moving data to a DR site.
 A more typical way would be remote disk mirroring, which keeps the DR data as up to date as possible.